Mary Jane Watson: Powers and abilities

-Mary Jane has no superpowers.
-She is a talented model, actress, and businesswoman.
+For many decades, Mary Jane had no superpowers, and was simply a talented model, actress, and businesswoman.
+After her experiences in another world, Mary Jane returned with technology that allowed her to tap into special abilities, with the catch that her abilities can be random, ranging from gaining superhuman physical abilities to basically becoming living silly putty.

 Cultural impact and legacy

 Critical reception

-Mike Avila of Syfy called Mary Jane "incredibly popular," saying, "The redheaded girl-next-door — who was teased, but not seen, throughout Spider-Man's early years — made the greatest entrance in comic book history in the last page of Amazing Spider-Man #42.
-The John Romita Sr.-drawn panelintroduced a vivacious redhead (based on Ann Margaret, incidentally) who would eventually become not just the most important person in Peter Parker's world, but a comics superstar on her own.
+Mike Avila of Syfy called Mary Jane "incredibly popular", saying, "The redheaded girl-next-door — who was teased, but not seen, throughout Spider-Man's early years — made the greatest entrance in comic book history in the last page of Amazing Spider-Man #42.
+The John Romita Sr.-drawn panel introduced a vivacious redhead (based on Ann Margaret, incidentally) who would eventually become not just the most important person in Peter Parker's world, but a comics superstar on her own.
 No other powerless Marvel character holds a candle to MJ.
 Not Nick Fury, not Jarvis, not Sharon Carter, not even Aunt May."
 Cole Kennedy of CBR.com wrote, "In a panel that would be recreated in Spider-Man comics for decades to come, Mary Jane makes her first full appearance with the famous line: "Face it, tiger, you just hit the jackpot."
 From that moment on, Mary Jane was entangled in the crazy web of Spider-Man's life.
 She's become one of the most popular and recognizable characters in Marvel Comics, starring in several of her own comic book series.
 If fans look to Marvel's multiverse, they'll find many fascinating versions of MJ, including some who've developed superpowers themselves."
-Darby Hart of Screen Rant asserted, "Mary Jane Watson has been one of the most significant characters in the world of Spider-Man since her debut and has grown far beyond the standard girlfriend or damsel in distress stock figure that was common in comics at the time of her inception in the 1960s.
+Darby Harn of Screen Rant asserted, "Mary Jane Watson has been one of the most significant characters in the world of Spider-Man since her debut and has grown far beyond the standard girlfriend or damsel in distress stock figure that was common in comics at the time of her inception in the 1960s.
 Her greatest comic book stories have shown her to be one of the most independent and courageous characters in the Marvel Universe."